rlaneth/figment-fusion/README.md

   quality possible from the generated work, but it does have the advantage of making the code more maintainable and the setup steps run much faster.

-- **Openess**
+- **Openness**
   Figment Fusion is released in the public domain, which means that anyone can freely copy, modify, and share its code.
-This should be beneficial to those who wish to use it as a starting point for their own projects, and thus contribute to the growth of the AI artwork ecossystem.
+This should be beneficial to those who wish to use it as a starting point for their own projects and thus contribute to the growth of the AI artwork ecosystem.

 ### License